jxxcarlson/elm-markdown/README.md

 ## Thanks

-Thanks to Bill St. Clair, Folkert deVries, and Luke Westby.
-A shout-out to Folkert for an optimiztion of the pure text rendering (10 x speedup).
+Thanks to Folkert de Vries and Luke Westby.
+A shout-out to Folkert for an optimiztaion of the pure text rendering (10 x speedup).